koukouzasg/CubeMania/README.md

-# CubeMania
+# CubeMania 3D OpenGL Game
-3D game using opengl and glut.
+A 3D minecraft-like game in C++,using openGL and glut library